-The basic prerequisite for process discovery is availability of data.
-The data needed for process discovery include the identification of the data point, name of the activities or events in a process, time stamps for the start and end times of the activities, and any number of other process attributes (depending on the available data).
+Process discovery needs data to work.
+This includes the identification of a data point, the name of activities or events in a process, at least one time stamp for the start and end times of activities, and any number of other process attributes (depending on the available data).

 Process discovery is performed as follows: